 (c) Protocol Section 19, Texas Standard Electronic Transaction.

-Entities are obligated to comply with the Texas Market Test Plan.
-In the event of a conflict between the Texas Market Test Plan and the ERCOT Protocols or Public Utility Commission of Texas (PUCT) Substantive Rules, the ERCOT Protocols and PUCT Substantive Rules take precedence over the Texas Market Test Plan.
+Entities are obligated to comply with the TMTP.
+In the event of a conflict between the TMTP and the ERCOT Protocols or Public Utility Commission of Texas (PUCT) Substantive Rules, the ERCOT Protocols and PUCT Substantive Rules take precedence over the TMTP.

 Each Market Participant in the Texas Electric Choice Market has specific requirements that shall be met before it will be allowed to begin production processing.
 The ERCOT Protocols and PUCT rules specify many of these requirements in detail.
 Market Participants shall thoroughly understand these requirements.